Netstat is used to display active TCP connections and related listening ports in the computer or system. Actually, there are more features provided by

 > netstat -f

 We can see that only resolved DNS names or fully qualified domain names are shown like

 Display Only TCP Protocol

-netstat command provide extensive filtering options according to protocols.
-We can provide filter option with
+netstat command provides extensive filtering options according to protocols.
+We can provide a filter option with

 > netstat -p tcp

 As we can see there is no UDP protocol related port and connection information.